-The project is a collaborative activity with National Grid, Applied Superconductor Ltd (ASL), an SME based in Blyth, Northumberland, to produce a superconducting fault current limiter (SFCL) suitable for use at 33kV.
+The project was a collaborative activity with National Grid, Applied Superconductor Ltd (ASL), an SME based in Blyth, Northumberland, to produce a superconducting fault current limiter (SFCL) suitable for use at 33kV.
 Atkins has acted as the key design and installation contractor.
+ASL was replaced by ASG Power Systems Limited in early 2014, the result of ASL going into administration.